Dissecting Joseph Ruben’s scathing satire on Reagan’s family values

 Father knows best.Jerry Blake

 There’s a telling moment when the distrusting daughter of Jerry’s latest conquest confides in a friend, explaining how she doesn’t exactly trust her new father figure, a relative stranger so genial, supportive and selfless he could only be a disassociated murderer skipping glibly from family to family.
 Jerry, a realtor who claims to be, “selling the American Dream”, is intent on forging the perfect American household, a myth that pushes him to the brink time and time again.
-In stepdaughter Stephanie’s own words, living with Jerry is, “like living with Ward Cleaver,” the fictional lead of picture perfect 50s sitcom Leave It to Beaver.
-80s sitcoms weren’t much different.
-There were enforced tweaks, like the handling of ethnic characters in an increasingly multicultural society, but they generally painted American families in an unrealistic light.
+In stepdaughter Stephanie’s own words, living with Jerry is “like living with Ward Cleaver,” the fictional lead of picture perfect 50s sitcom Leave It to Beaver.
+In reality, 80s sitcoms weren’t much different.
+There were enforced tweaks, like the handling of ethnic characters in an increasingly multicultural society, but they generally painted American families in an unrealistic light, promoting high moral values while burying the imperfections of the modern family unit, a notion that Jerry singularly personifies.
 In 1992, Reagan’s presidential successor George H. W. Bush gave a famous speech at the National Republican Convention that urged American families to be “more like The Waltons and less like The Simpsons.”
-Times were most certainly changing.
+Talk about self-denial!